Money Inc.: Reunions

 Mike Rotunda, who portrayed Schyster, and Ted DiBiase continue to be close friends in real life, and they have reunited on several occasions following the disbanding of Money Inc. In 1994, DiBiase formed the Million Dollar Corporation, a stable of heel wrestlers.
 Schyster was one of the first wrestlers to join the group and remained in the stable until leaving the WWF in 1995.
+According to wrestler Tatanka, Rotunda's brother in-law Barry Windham (whom Rotunda was in the U.S. Express with in the 1980s) was supposed to return to the WWF and form the "New Money Inc." and again team with Schyster and have a long feud with Windham's long time rival Lex Luger and Tatanka who Schyster was feuding with and Schyster and Windham were gonna be managed by DiBiase, but Windham suffered a knee injury from Ric Flair in WCW which forced him out of the deal.

 In 1996, DiBiase and Rotunda (the latter as V.K.
 Wallstreet) were briefly together again in World Championship Wrestling as members of the New World Order.

 Money Inc. made a surprise one-night return at Raw Family Reunion on October 9, 2006.
 They joined Arn Anderson and Rowdy Roddy Piper to assist Ric Flair, who was facing Mitch.
 They prevented the rest of Mitch's Spirit Squad from getting involved in the match, helping Flair secure the victory.

 At the 15th Anniversary special edition of Monday Night Raw on December 10, 2007, Money Inc. had a brief reunion during a 15-man over-the-top-rope battle royal.
 After I.R.S. was the last man standing out of the 14 wrestlers that made it to the ring, DiBiase came out as the 15th entrant and paid I.R.S. to eliminate himself.
 As a result, DiBiase was named the winner of the match.
 They were also reunited on an episode of RAW in 2010 where they fought with fellow legends after a match between DiBiase's son Ted DiBiase and Christian.